Black Sheep (Heyer novel): Plot summary

-The novel is set in Bath, Somerset and centres on two main characters: Miss Abigail Wendover and Mr Miles Calverleigh.
+At the start of the novel, 28-year-old Abigail (Abby) Wendover returns from a visit to the ailing family of an elder sister.
+She soon learns that there are complications in her own family upon discovering that her seventeen-year-old niece Fanny, daughter of her late brother Roland and brought up by her two maiden aunts in Bath, has fallen in love with a most unsuitable suitor with the connivance of her foolish and hypochondriacal aunt Selina.
+The object of Fanny's "lasting attachment" is Stacy Calverleigh, a "gamester", a "loose fish", and a "gazetted fortune-hunter"—that is to say, a gambler and a libertine who is on the look-out for a wealthy marriage to repair the imminent crash of his fortune.

-At the beginning of the novel, Abigail's niece Fanny claims to have formed a mutual "lasting attachment" with Stacy Calverleigh, to Abigail's dismay.
-Stacy is reputed to be a "gamester", a "loose fish", and a "gazetted fortune-hunter"—that is, he has a gambling habit, is a libertine, and is on the look-out for a wealthy marriage.
-Abigail enlists the assistance of Stacy's uncle, Miles Calverleigh, to prevent a clandestine marriage between Stacy and Fanny.
-Miles is the black sheep of the Calverleigh family, but Abigail finds herself attracted to his wit and unconventionality.
-However, Abigail tries to keep her attraction for Miles under wraps, out of concern for expected disapproval from her brother (who would try to curtail her ability to have her own household if he knew) and her chaperoning older sister.
+Abigail tries to enlist the help of Stacy's uncle Miles, newly arrived in Bath, but at the same time must keep her attraction for Miles under wraps, out of concern for expected disapproval from her brother James (who would try to curtail her ability to have her own household if he knew) and her chaperoning older sister.